sarwojowo/KerasProject/README.md

 Pre-trained weights can be automatically loaded upon instantiation (`weights='imagenet'` argument in model constructor for all image models, `weights='msd'` for the music tagging model).
 Weights are automatically downloaded if necessary, and cached locally in `~/.keras/models/`.

-Please follow https://github.com/fchollet/keras for original project
+Please follow https://github.com/fchollet/keras for original project  or Contact me at sarwo.jowo@gmail.com